 Blogging is one of the fastest-growing and viral methods of Making Money Online.
 People with technical or non-technical backgrounds, both are interested in starting a blog and make money blogging.

 The situation is the same for years, but now with time, the rate of people starting a blog is drastically increasing.
-But the success rate is LOW.
+But the success rate is very LOW.

 This is what is worth noticing.
 If the potential of Making Money Online is higher in Blogging, then why are bloggers failing in it?